Renault vehicle sales start closing gap with 2019, Dacia shines

-PARIS, July 16 (Reuters) - French carmaker Renault (RENA.PA) on Friday reported a 18.7% increase in first-half vehicle sales though remained below pre-COVID-19 crisis levels.
+PARIS (Reuters) -French carmaker Renault on Friday reported a 18.7% increase in first-half vehicle sales though remained below pre-COVID-19 crisis levels.

 The group like global peers is pushing into electric vehicles under Chief Executive Luca de Meo while trimming costs, including by focusing on fewer but more profitable ranges.